mfaisalkhatri/mfaisalkhatri/readme.md

 <br/>
 Hi, I'm Faisal Khatri, a passionate self-taught Software Testing Professional from Mumbai, India.

-I am an open-source enthusiast and maintainer.
-I have learned a lot from the open-source community.
+I am an open-source enthusiast and maintainer, and have learned a lot from the open-source community.
 I love to share my experience and learning through blogs.
 I am working towards giving back to the community what I have learned from it.

 <p><a href="https://www.twitter.com/mfaisal_khatri"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a>